How to Stop Pretending to Be Happy and Start Living

 I was living a constant lie.
 Trying my hardest to put on a confident, happy face mask when underneath I suffered debilitating social anxiety.
 All I wanted was to fit in, to appear "normal" so others couldn't see the "loser" underneath the mask.

 I can honestly say that I've cracked the code to throwing away the mask forever.
 Are some days tougher than others?
-Do I still get small bouts of insecurity now and them?
+Do I still get small bouts of insecurity now and then?
 Yes, but so does 100% of the population.
+It wasn't until I started treating my thoughts and behaviors as data worth examining instead of evidence of how broken I was that things began to shift.

 Why do People Pretend to Be Happy?